top of page

 women and highlight a significant event in the history of women’s empowerment

-I made a textile banner to illustrate and commemorate events surrounding the
+in the workplace.
+I made a textile banner to illustrate and commemorate events

-women's strike.
-After attending one of Geoff’s walks during Wandle Fortnight 2022
+surrounding the women's strike.
+After attending one of Geoff’s walks during

-I was inspired to respond to this context and several aspects of the Corruganza
+Wandle Fortnight 2022 I was inspired to respond to this context and several aspects of

-as1908, twelve and thirteen old girls were employed in piece work, using materials
+as recentlyas1908, twelve and thirteen old girls were employed in piece work, using

-and processes that were hazardous to health and wellbeing.
-Wages were already
+materials and processes that were hazardous to health and wellbeing.
+Wages were

-low, but the strike came about after the company cut wages for certain jobs, as it
+already low, but the strike came about after the company cut wages for certain jobs,

 Some women lost their jobs as a result of the strike but the determination and resolve of the